 Do you have suggestions on weather science experiments and weather activities for kids?

 I hope you like these science experiments.
 Doing science at home is not just for fun, it is also to cultivate child’s interest in science and help them grow scientific thinking skills.
-I encourage you follow the scientific steps while working with kids on these fun activities.
+I encourage you to follow the scientific steps while working with kids on these fun activities.
 I outlined the steps and developed this Science Experiment Recording Sheet.
 I highly recommend using it, even with young children.
 They can draw pictures if they can’t write.
-It is the process that is important, starting with questions and hypothesis.
+It is the process that is important, starting with questions and hypotheses.

 Looking for more easy and fun science activities for kids to do in Spring?
 Check out 9 Seed science experiments for kids.

-For more nature science activities, check out 100+ Natural Science Activities for Kids
+For more nature science activities, check out 100+ Natural Science Activities for Kids and 7 Wind Science Activities for Kids

 (photo credit http://www.freedigitalphotos.net/)